siliconlad/pybag/README.md

 # pybag

-A python library for interacting with ROS 1/2 bag files
+A Python library to work with bag files without ROS.